mccbc/notes/reviewer_comments.md

 6. "A method that can accurately characterize..." should mention dynamical core-skipping is used for MCRT codes.
 It is fine to argue we should still explore others, or that intuition alone is sufficient motivation, but as written this sounds like this is a completely unsolved problem.

     - **Elaboration on this point is present in S4.2 Impulsive Source.
-The statement on this topic in the introduction does not necessarily imply that such a method does not exist, merely that it has the potential to accelerate the calculation.**
+The statement on this topic in the introduction does not necessarily imply that such a method does not exist, merely that it has the potential to accelerate the calculation.
+A reference has been added to **

 7. Several places use "out on the wings" or similar, which should instead use the word "in" (see also after equation 3 and end of section 2 etc.).